LambdaGaming/GAuto/README.md

 - All vehicles, both supported and unsupported, have a horn that can be used by pressing J.
 - GAuto comes with 3 horn sounds, but when adding support to a vehicle, any sound can be used.
 ### Door Locking
-- Drivers can lock their vehicle's doors to prevent any other players from getting in by pressing N.
+- Drivers can lock their doors to prevent any other players from getting in, even when the driver leaves, by pressing N.
 - Locking the doors does not prevent passengers from getting out.
-- An alarm will sound if a player starts lockpicking a vehicle on DarkRP.
 ### Fuel System
 - Fuel is consumed when the throttle is pressed.
 - Fuel can be replenished through the fuel can entity or weapon.